Situation improves in Rajasthan's Dungarpur; protesters clear Udaipur-Ahmedabad highway | Law-Order

 Last night, police had said that one person died in firing but it was not clear whether the death occurred in police firing or firing by the protestors.
 Singh informed that two companies of the Rapid Action Force (RAF) and six companies of the Rajasthan Armed Constabulary (RAC) have been deployed in the area and 24 cases have been lodged in Dungarpur and Udaipur districts in connection with the violence.

-The police control room said that stones and other obstacles on the highway in Dungarpur are being removed so that traffic movement can be resumed.
-Several torched vehicles, stones and boulders are there on a 20-km stretch of the highway.
+The police control room said that stones and other obstacles on the highway in Dungarpur were removed so that traffic movement can be resumed.
+Several torched vehicles, stones and boulders were there on a 20-km stretch of the highway.

-"Traffic will resume on the highway by tomorrow.
-After the meeting, which was held in a positive manner today, we conducted a march on the highway to review the situation.
-Now the things are under control in Dungarpur," former Udaipur MP Raghuveer Meena said.
-Violence erupted in the region on Thursday when the candidates of teachers' recruitment examination-2018 blocked the highway, pelted stones at police, damaged several properties and torched vehicles demanding filling of 1,167 vacant posts of general quota with ST candidates.
+Former Udaipur MP Raghuveer Meena said that the meeting on Sunday was held in a positive manner and the focus was on restoring peace and law and order in the area.
+"After the meeting, we conducted a march on the highway to review the situation.
+Now the things are under control in Dungarpur," he said.